-Breakfast is served in classrooms daily from 7:45AM - 8:10 AM.
-Lunch will also be served in the classroom this year to minimize gathering large groups of students in the gym.
+Breakfast is served in classrooms daily from 8:40AM - 9:00AM.
 If a student chooses to bring their lunch to school, parents should be aware that the student may not be provided assistance with meal preparation and microwaves are not available for the student to use.
-Additionally, lunches should not require refrigeration, as we cannot put students' lunches in the school refrigerator.
-The AFIA staff would ask that parents who choose to send meals from home do their best to ensure meals are well balanced and nutritious.
-Children are not allowed to bring sugary and/or carbonated soft drinks or junk food.
+Additionally, lunches should not require refrigeration as we cannot put students' lunches in the school refrigerator.

+School staff requests that students who choose to bring meals from home do their best to ensure meals are well balanced and nutritious.
+Children are not allowed to bring sugary and/or carbonated soft drinks, hot drinks or junk food.
 Children who are eating school lunch may not bring extra food unless they have discussed this with the school administration and have a plan in place.